akshithg05/notes/Typescript/3 - TypeScript for production.md

 [[2025-12-24]]

-# Getters and Setters in TypeScript — Notes
+# 3. Getters and Setters in TypeScript

 ## Getters and Setters Overview
 TypeScript supports **getters** and **setters** to control how class properties are accessed and modified.